 Prior to our initial public offering, we entered into employment agreements with Messrs.
 Craig, Kubis, and Zuidema.
-In addition, on May 26, 2011, we entered into a severance agreement with Mr. Schmidtlein.
-We entered into these agreements in order to ensure continued stability, continuity, and productivity of these executives.
+In addition, on July 1, 2007, we entered into an employment agreement with Mr. Kubis as a result of his relocation from Brussels, Belgium to Zurich, Switzerland, and on May 26, 2011, we entered into a severance agreement with Mr. Schmidtlein.
 We describe these agreements under the heading "Employment Agreements."
 We describe the termination and change-in-control provisions of these agreements under the heading "Potential Payments Upon Termination or Change-In-Control."